Tom Coughlin: Early years (2004–2006)

-Coughlin's early move to Manning, though, would pay dividends in 2005, as Manning and the Giants went 11–5 in Coughlin's second season and won the NFC East for the first time since 2000.
+Coughlin's early move to Manning, though, would pay dividends in 2005.
+Manning and the Giants went 11–5 in Coughlin's second season and won the NFC East for the first time since 2000.
 It was also the Giants' first postseason appearance since making it as a wild card in 2002.
 However, a very poor performance by Manning, and a defense missing three starting linebackers, saw the Giants get shut out 23–0 at the hands of the Carolina Panthers at Giants Stadium.
 Following the game, Tiki Barber called out Coughlin and his offensive coordinator, partially because a Panthers player said that "We knew what they were going to do before they did it."
-Coughlin and Barber have yet to reconcile their differences, with Coughlin even refusing an interview by Barber, then a sideline reporter for NBC, which would have been held prior to a Panthers–Giants game in 2008.
+Coughlin and Barber have yet to reconcile their differences, with Coughlin even refusing an interview by Barber, then a sideline reporter for NBC Sports, which would have been held prior to a Panthers–Giants game in 2008.

 Heading into the 2006 season, expectations for the Giants were high.
 In just over two years as the Giants head coach, Coughlin transformed the Giants from an underachieving, last place team into a possible Super Bowl contender.